-A fundamental aspect of our ethos ensures all interactions with learners are used as an opportunity to strengthen healthy development, whilst working to correct behavioural choices that are unhealthy.
-This is conducted using a the calm, kind and honest elements of the PACE approach to allow correction before correction, using discipline as a restorative, not a punitive measure.
-(See Mental health for learners policy)
+This is conducted using a calm, kind and honest elements of the PACE (Playfulness, Acceptance, Curiosity and Empathy) approach to allow correction before correction, using discipline as a restorative, not a punitive measure.
+(See Mental health for learner's policy).
+This again may be monitored via the use of the personal development milestones.

-Guidelines for delivery of PSHE
+Guidelines for delivery of

-- Any new topic in PHSE/RSE will be introduced taking into account pupils' prior knowledge and experiences - Teachers will establish clear parameters about what is appropriate and inappropriate in a whole-class setting - No one is forced to take part in a discussion - No one, teacher or learner, will be expected to answer a personal question - Research shows that attempts to scare or shock young people into making healthy choices rarely work and often backfire.
-The learner will be reassured that the majority of young people make positive healthy lifestyle choices - Learners are helped to make connections in PHSE/RSE to help understand and inform their 'real-life' experiences.

-• Parents/caregivers will be given access to curriculum content and materials on request and engage proactively regarding sensitive issues are taught.
+- Any new topic in PSHE/RSE will be introduced taking into account pupils' prior knowledge and experiences - Teachers will establish clear parameters about what is appropriate and inappropriate in a whole-class setting - No one is forced to take part in a discussion - No one, teacher or learner, will be expected to answer a personal question - Research shows that attempts to scare or shock young people into making healthy choices rarely work and often backfire.
+The learner will be reassured that the majority of young people make positive healthy lifestyle choices - Learners are helped to make connections in PSHE/RSE to help understand and inform their 'real-life' experiences. - Parents/caregivers will be given access to curriculum content and materials on request and engage proactively regarding sensitive issues are taught.